farazahmedzai/calculatorsarcina11/replit.md

 ### Community
 - Romanian developers welcome to contribute
-- Pension experts invited for calculation validation
+- Medical and pension experts invited for calculation validation
 - UX designers for accessibility improvements
-- Content creators for educational materials
+- Content creators for pregnancy and pension educational materials

 ---